/

 Equip employees with technology in an uncomplicated & flexible way?

-We address your individual needs in order to find a customised concept for you and your company.
+We take your individual needs into account to find a tailor-made concept for you and your company.
 In a free workshop, we first clarify your current IT setup and get to know your future requirements.
-Based on this, we provide you with a personalised test environment.
-There you can familiarise yourself with the solution and make any desired adjustments together with our MDM experts.
+Based on this, we will provide you with a personalized test environment.
+There you will familiarize yourself with the solution and make any desired adjustments together with our MDM experts.

-We also ensure that all devices rented with Lendis are registered directly in the MDM software and can then be easily managed by you.
-This also applies to all other smartphones, tablets or laptops rented later.
+We also ensure that all devices rented with Lendis are registered directly in the MDM software in future and then easily managed by you.
+This also applies to all other smartphones, tablets or laptops rented at a later date.

 Conveniently manage & secure mobile devices with the